-• Buffer ATL must be ordered separately (see "Ordering Information" on page 44)
+Buffer ATL must be ordered separately (for ordering information, see page 40).

 - Check Buffer ATL for precipitate upon storage.
-If it contains precipitates, warm to 56°C to dissolve precipitates. - Heat a thermomixer block, shaking water bath or rocking platform to 56°C for use in step 3 of the pretreatment protocol.
+If it contains precipitates, warm to 56°C to dissolve precipitates. - Heat a thermomixer block, shaking water bath, or rocking platform to 56°C for use in step 3 of the pretreatment protocol.

-Cut up to 25 mg tissue into small pieces and place in a 2 ml microcentrifuge tube.
+1. Cut up to 25 mg tissue into small pieces and place in a 2 ml microcentrifuge tube.
 Add 180 μl Buffer ATL.

-Note: For tissues with a very high number of cells for a given mass of tissue (e.g., spleen), a reduced amount of starting material (5-10 mg) should be used.
+For tissues with a very high number of cells for a given mass of tissue (e.g., spleen) a reduced amount of starting material (5-10 mg) should be used.
 We recommend cutting the tissue into small pieces for efficient lysis.